Menu

 So let's click on "Follow the chord notes with this instrument".
 Play it back.. and lower the octave a bit.

-I will change the length to 8 and make a small pattern variation: Click on "Oct" with your left mouse button to transpose the note one octave higher.
+Click on "Oct" with your left mouse button to transpose a note one octave higher.
 Or use your right mouse button to lower the octave.

-Basic setup Our final step: Let's create an arpeggio.
+Basic setup Our final step: We will create an arpeggio.

 Click on "Follow the chord notes".
 The Source mode is set to "Chord Notes" now.